The Inward Investment and International Taxation Review: Spain

-- the general rate is 24 per cent, except for 19 per cent for tax residents in the EU and European Economic Area (EEA);
+- the general rate is 24 per cent, except for 19 per cent for tax residents in the European Union and some European Economic Area (EEA) countries (Iceland and Norway);

 - 19 per cent on dividends and interest;

-- 19 per cent on royalties paid to residents in the EU and EEA, and 24 per cent in all other cases; and
+- 19 per cent on royalties paid to residents in the European Union, Iceland and Norway, and 24 per cent in all other cases; and

 - 19 per cent on capital gains.

 For the application of a reduced rate or one of the exemptions described below, the taxpayer must be in possession of a tax residence certificate issued by the tax authorities of the country of the recipient.

 ii Domestic law exclusions or exemptions from withholding on outward-bound payments